-be extended until the conclusion of the annual shareholders' meeting for the past fiscal year, which ends 10 years after the time of its election).
+Directors are elected by a resolution at a shareholders' meeting.
+In a company with a corporate auditor and a board of directors, the board generally nominates directors to two-year terms of office (maximum; however, in a closed company, the term of office may be extended until the conclusion of the annual shareholders' meeting for the last fiscal year, which ends within 10 years from the time of its election).
 On the other hand, in a company with committees, the nominating committee nominates directors with one-year terms of office (maximum).
 Further, in a company with an audit committee, a director who is a member of the audit committee must be nominated separately from the other directors, and the statutory maximum term of office for a director who is a member of an audit committee is two years, while for other directors it is one year.